Social capital is trust, norms and networks that facilitate cooperation for mutual benefit - Putnam

 Social capital is an analogous term to human capital, which was itself created by analogy to the term physical capital - Michael B. Spring

 The term social capital is now common among political and academic elites.
 The term social capital is unfamiliar to the general public.
-Physical capital in an organization would be the things that are owned by the corporation - the computers, buildings, manufacturing equipment, so on.
-There are well defined measures by which the value of the physical capital might be defined.

 "Capital can present itself in three fundamental guises: as economic capital, which is immediately convertible into money and may be institutionalised in the form of property rights; as cultural capital, which is convertible, on certain conditions, into economic capital and may be institutionalised in the form of educational qualifications; and as social capital, made up of social obligations (connections), which is convertible, in certain conditions, into economic capital and may be institutionalised in the form of a title of nobility." - Bourdieu.